|

 About the SMP

-Until relatively recently, coastal defences were
+Until relatively recently, defences were

 constructed on an ad-hoc basis over relatively short lengths of coastline